sebpalluel/web3-monorepo/README.md

 The user can sign in with a web3 wallet (Metamask, WalletConnect, etc) and the SIWE adapter will handle the request with Hasura.

-You can offer login with OAuth2 providers from Google and Github by providing the corresponding env variables for users that want to connect with a web2 provider.
-As a fallback, it's also possible to connect with an email and password.

-Additionally, this project offer a way to authenticate through a [DID](https://www.w3.org/TR/did-core/) thanks to the [Walt.id IDP Kit](https://walt.id/idp-kit).
+This project offer a way to authenticate through a [DID](https://www.w3.org/TR/did-core/) thanks to the [Walt.id IDP Kit](https://walt.id/idp-kit).

 You can find the different providers used by next-auth in `libs/client/next-auth/options`